linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Week 7/Damodaran Valuing Private Firms.md

 # Owner Salaries and Equity Cash flows

 In valuing firms, we draw a simple distinction between salaries and dividends.
 Salaries are compensation for professional services rendered to the firm and should be treated as operating expenses.
 Dividends or other equity cash withdrawals from the firm are returns on equity capital invested and determine the value of equity.
 The separation between managers and stockholders in publicly traded firms resulting in a distinction between salaries (which are paid to managers) and dividends (which are paid to stockholders) that is clear.
 In a private business, the owner is often the firm's manager and its only equity investor.
 If the private firm is not incorporated, the income earned by the owner is taxed at the same rate, whether it is categorized as a salary or as a dividend.
-Consequently, an owner will be indifferent between receiving a salary of  $10,000 and a dividend of$ 90,000 and a salary of $90,000 and a dividend of $10,000.
+Consequently, an owner will be indifferent between receiving a salary of  \$10,000 and a dividend of\$ 90,000 and a salary of \$90,000 and a dividend of \$10,000.
 As a consequence, owners do not pay themselves a salary in many small private firms, or even if they do, the salary does not reflect the services they render to the firm.

 When valuing a private firm, we generally make forecasts based upon the operating income reported by the firm.
 If that operating income does not reflect a salary adjustment for the owner, it will be overstated and result in a value that is too high.
 To get a more precise estimate of operating income, we have to estimate the appropriate compensation for the owners/managers, based upon the role they play in the firm and the cost of hiring replacements for them.
 Thus, the owner of a bookstore might play several roles – cashier,